Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 What are the total closing costs as a percent in Ethiopia in 2026?

-The typical total closing cost for property purchases in Ethiopia in 2026 is around 6% to 8% of the property value for straightforward transactions in Addis Ababa.
+A realistic typical estimate for buyer-side closing costs in Ethiopia in 2026 is around 6% to 8% of the property value for a straightforward transaction in Addis Ababa.

-The single biggest contributor to closing costs in Ethiopia is typically the transfer tax, especially in Addis Ababa where authorities may assess taxes based on a predetermined price per square meter rather than your negotiated purchase price.
+The single biggest contributor to closing costs in Ethiopia is typically the tax assessed on the transfer itself, especially in Addis Ababa where the taxable base may be set using the city administration's predetermined price per square meter rather than your agreed contract price, which can push the tax bill significantly above what the contract figure alone would suggest.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Ethiopia.